Laval, where nature meets culture

 Laval’s nine libraries offer activities, books, documents and services for residents of all ages and all tastes.

-The Cosmodôme, a fabulous museum dedicated to aerospace exploration, is for young and old alike.
+The Cosmodome, a fabulous museum dedicated to aerospace exploration, is aimed at both children and adults alike.

-Several performance halls, theaters and studios host and showcase the work of hundreds of artists.
+Several performance venues, theaters, and studios host and showcase the work of hundreds of artists.

-Carrefour Laval, Quebec's largest shopping mall, is a must-see shopping destination with its enchanting interior garden and 300 stores, boutiques and restaurants.
+Carrefour Laval, the largest shopping center in Quebec, is a must-visit shopping destination with its enchanting indoor garden and 300 stores, boutiques, and restaurants.

-Place Bell, a major venue for cultural events and major sporting events, is home to the Laval Rocket, the Montreal Canadiens' training club, as well as a number of renowned artists.
+Place Bell, a major venue for cultural events and major sporting events, is home to the Laval Rocket, the farm team of the Montreal Canadiens, and hosts many renowned artists.

-Les Saveurs de Laval offers the public a network of some forty farm stands.
+Les Saveurs de Laval offers the public a network of around forty farm produce stands.

-Laval is home to over 300 parks, ranging from neighbourhood parks to large-scale parks that give you access to nature right on your doorstep.
+Laval has more than 300 parks, ranging from neighborhood parks to large parks that give you access to nature right in your own backyard.

 Lively neighborhoods

-Explore friendly neighborhoods like Vieux Sainte-Rose, brimming with history and historic buildings.
+Explore friendly neighborhoods such as Old Sainte-Rose, which is steeped in history and historic buildings.
 Stroll through the lively downtown area, which thrills visitors with its shows and entertainment.

-Take advantage of green spaces such as the Centre de la Nature, which offers a family trail to learn more about Laval's flora and fauna, not to mention other exceptional natural sites such as the Berge aux Quatre-Vents beach, which characterize the region.
+Take advantage of green spaces such as the Nature Center, which offers a family trail where you can learn more about Laval's flora and fauna, not to mention other exceptional natural sites such as the Berge aux Quatre-Vents beach, which characterize the region.

 Laval, a great place to call home

-Laval stands out as an attractive destination for all, offering exceptional quality of life at competitive prices.
-Single-family homes in Laval stand out with a median price of $610,650, well below Montreal's $800,000.
-Similarly, condos in Laval are more affordable, with a median price of $415,000, compared with $482,500 in Montreal.
+Laval stands out as an attractive destination for everyone, offering exceptional quality of life at competitive prices.
+Single-family homes in Laval stand out with a median price of $610,650, well below that of Montreal, which stands at $800,000.
+Similarly, condos in Laval are more affordable, with a median price of $415,000, compared to $482,500 in Montreal.

-The Office municipal d'habitation de Laval is a resource accessible to Laval residents, offering quality social and affordable housing in safe, inclusive, stimulating and friendly living environments.
+The Laval Municipal Housing Authority is a resource available to Laval residents that offers quality social and affordable housing in safe, inclusive, stimulating, and friendly living environments.

 Are you new to Quebec?
-Are you from another city or region?
-To help you settle in and integrate successfully in Laval, there are a number of resources and services available to you.
+Have you moved here from another city or region?
+To make it easier for you to settle in and help you successfully integrate into Laval, there are several resources and services available to you.

 An efficient transit network

-With over 18 million trips per year, Laval's public transit system is the preferred choice for citizens who want to get around in a practical, environmentally-friendly way.
-The 45 bus routes serve more than 2,779 stops across the city, ensuring that every corner of Laval is reached by the network.
+With over 18 million trips annually, Laval's public transit system is the preferred choice for citizens who want to get around in a convenient and environmentally friendly way.
+The 45 bus lines serve over 2,779 stops throughout the city, ensuring that every corner of Laval is connected to the network.

-The city is directly connected to Montreal's underground transit network, with 3 metro stations on the island of Laval.
-Commuter rail is also a popular option, with a 3-station commuter rail line providing easy access to a variety of establishments and institutions.
-In addition, over 325 km of bicycle paths criss-cross the entire island of Laval.
-Not to mention access to 75 BIXI bike-sharing stations to help users get around the city.
+The city is directly connected to Montreal's underground public transportation network with three metro stations on Laval Island.
+The commuter train is also a popular option, with a commuter train line comprising three stations providing easy access to various establishments and institutions.
+In addition, more than 325 km of bike paths crisscross the entire island of Laval.
+Not to mention access to 75 BIXI bike-sharing stations to facilitate travel for users in different parts of the city.